Cronulla Suburb Profile

 Schools

-Residents of Cronulla are lucky to have easy access to a number of great schools, including both public and private.
-Cronulla Public School and Cronulla South School can cater for children anywhere from kindergarten age up to Year 6, then Cronulla High School is the main school for years 7 to 12 – with the latter having received two Director-General’s School Achievement Awards.
+Residents of Cronulla are lucky to have easy access to several great schools, including both public and private.
+Cronulla Public School and Cronulla South Public School can cater for children anywhere from kindergarten age up to Year 6, then Cronulla High School is the main school for years 7 to 12 – with the latter having received two Director-General’s School Achievement Awards.

-There are also two religious schools in the area, including St Aloysius Catholic Primary School and St Francis de Sales Catholic Primary School.
+There are also three Catholic schools in the area, St Aloysius Catholic Primary School, St Francis de Sales Catholic Primary School and St Aloysius College.

 Transport links

 While a number of bus routes do pass through Cronulla, most residents (especially those travelling to or from the city) prefer the train.
-Cronulla Station is located conveniently at the south end of Cronulla Street, right next to the ferry terminal and the suburb’s famous beach.
+Cronulla Station is located conveniently at the south end of Cronulla Street, within proximity to the ferry terminal and the suburb’s famous beach.
 In fact, it’s the only suburb in Sydney with direct train access to the beach!

 Beaches